Showing posts with label FPS. Show all posts

 486 Aesthetics?

-Graphically, things are pretty poor and not only in comparison to Doom (which is understandable) but also to ST shooters, like Wolfenstein, Destruction Imminent and Substation.
-Everything looks crude, with a fairly sluggish framerate, and more than a few glitches too.
-Interestingly, the robotic enemies are made from polygons which is kinda cool and not what I was expecting.
-However, they are a bit thick and I would still have preferred demonic monsters!
+Graphically, things are poor in comparison to Doom (which is understandable) but also to ST shooters, like Wolfenstein, Destruction Imminent and Substation.
+Everything looks crude, with a sluggish framerate, and more than a few glitches.
+Interestingly, the robotic enemies are made from polygons, which is kinda cool and not what I was expecting.
+However, they are a bit thick and I would have preferred demonic monsters!

-Sound effects are sparse using fuzzy samples for firing, pickups, doors, etc/etc. What I did find odd were our robotic enemies who scream when dying, freak but cool!!
-Sadly, there's no music for ST dudes but lucky STe owners can enjoy gorgeous Mad Max chiptunes alongside the sound effects.
-This actually works incredibly well and suited the mood and style.
+The sound effects are sparse using fuzzy samples for firing, pickups, doors, etc/etc. The robotic enemies scream when dying - freaky but cool!!
+Sadly, there's no music for ST dudes but STe owners can enjoy gorgeous Mad Max chiptunes alongside the effects.
+This actually works incredibly well and suits the mood and style.

-Two more screenshots before the much-anticipated opinion that I know you're eager to read...
+Two more screenshots before the much-anticipated opinion that you're eager to read...

 Two missing episodes lost?
 I hope we find the registered game one day :(